walterrowe/magick-frames/README.md

 	- %Title
 	- %Caption
 	- %Keywords
+- Plain solid borders have an internal pin-stripe that separates border from picture
 - Matted borders have a shadow on all edges, a drop shadow, or a beveled inside matte edge
 - Picture frames have an outer "frame", a matte, and an interior beveled edge around your picture
 - Matted borders can also be transparent for multi-purpose use